MyCryptoHQ/knowledge-base-content/general-knowledge/ethereum-blockchain/should-i-keep-my-eth-or-tokens-in-single-or-multiple-addresses.md

 date_modified: '2018-12-19'
 ---

-MyCrypto is a front end interface that enables you to interact directly with the Ethereum blockchain.
+MyCrypto is a front-end interface that enables you to interact directly with the Ethereum blockchain.

 Any Ethereum address can receive and store Ethereum-based tokens ("ERC-20" tokens).